-Applicant tracking systems (ATS) offer numerous benefits to small and medium-sized businesses, making their recruitment and hiring tasks much more efficient.
-So it comes as no surprise that ATS software has become increasingly popular, with more companies realizing just how easy hiring can become if the right system is put in place.
-In this article, we explore some of the most important aspects of an applicant tracking system.
-We have provided a number of questions that you can ask vendors about their applicant tracking systems.
+ATS solutions offer numerous benefits to small and medium-sized businesses, making their recruitment and hiring tasks much more efficient.
+So it comes as no surprise that applicant tracking systems, sometimes referred to as applicant tracking software, have become increasingly popular, with more companies realizing just how easy hiring can become if the right system is put in place.
+In this article, we explore the top ATS requirements and features to consider when adopting such software.

+This article will focus on the most important aspects and features of ATS software.
+We have also provided a number of questions that you can ask vendors about their applicant tracking systems.
 Hopefully, the information in this guide will help you make the right decision and find the applicant tracking software that best fits the needs of your business.

-Background Checks – is there full integration with reputable background check providers?
+Background Checks: Is there full integration with reputable background check providers?
 What about the one that you use?

-Office Productivity – how well does the ATS integrate with popular tools such as Zapier and Slack?
+Office Productivity: How well does the ATS integrate with popular tools such as Zapier and Slack?
 Will it integrate with the productivity tool that you use?

-Employee Retention – will the ATS screen and qualify candidates?
+Employee Retention: Will the ATS screen and qualify candidates?

-Social Media – how well does the ATS integrate with LinkedIn, Facebook and Twitter?
+Social Media: How well does the ATS integrate with LinkedIn, Facebook and Twitter?
 Are there any other social media platforms that it integrates with?

-LinkedIn – integration with LinkedIn is essential, so the integration should be deep.
+LinkedIn: Integration with LinkedIn is essential, so the integration should be deep.
 Can you use your LinkedIn account to log in to the ATS and post job ads to your network?
 Are you able to connect seamlessly to your LinkedIn Recruiter account and post ads?
 What about buying a LinkedIn job ad directly?
 Can you use LinkedIn Cross Awareness so a hiring team can fully view LinkedIn profiles within the ATS?